-All J-1 program participants have insurance coverage through AAG.
-Your insurance provider is Bulstrad Live with GBG Assist.
+All exchange program participants have insurance coverage through AAG.

-Insurance coverage for all J-1 program participants begins one date before and ends one day after the program dates listed on your DS-2019 form.
+Insurance coverage for Summer Work Travel, Intern and Trainee program participants begins five days before and ends five days after the program dates listed on your DS-2019 form.
+Insurance coverage for Teachers begins on the start date listed on DS-2019 form and lasts for 90 days.

-On the AAG website: http://participants.allianceabroad.com/insurance.html , you will find
+On the AAG website: http://participants.allianceabroad.com/insurance , you will find

-- A quick guide to using your insurance. - Your General Insurance Card and instructions - How to purchase additional travel insurance & ski insurance - How to purchase insurance for your J-2 dependent/s (if applicable)
+- A quick guide to using your insurance.

+- Your General Insurance Card and instructions

+- Your insurance master policy

 It is very important that you review the materials on the AAG website.
-If you have questions about Health insurance, please contact AAG at supportinfo@ allianceabroad.com or by calling our 24 Hour Support Line: 1-866-622-7623.
+If you have questions about health insurance, please contact AAG at supportinfo@ allianceabroad.com or by calling our 24 Hour Support Line: 1-866-622-7623.

-Please note: J-1 program participants may be subjects to the requirements of the Affordable Care Act.
+Please note: Exchange program participants may be subjects to the requirements of the Affordable Care Act.